Parameter Estimation Bias From Overlapping Binary Black Hole Events In Second Generation Interferometers: PROBABILITY

 Current estimates on the merger rate of compact binaries are confined to redshifts of $z \lesssim 1$ due to the nature of observed events.
-It is possible that this rate will increase with increasing redshift \cite{abbott2020population}.
+It is possible that this rate will increase with increasing redshift \cite{abbott2021population}.
 An increase in the rate of detections would lead to an increase in the rate of overlapping signals.
 However, for the purposes of our study we have assumed a constant merger rate, regardless of redshift.
-In addition, apart from Einstein Telescope, all detectors studied here all have viewing ranges of less than $z \lesssim 1$.
+This assumption should hold well for all detectors discussed here, with the exception of Einstein Telescope, as their viewing ranges are constrained within the volume $z \lesssim 1$.
+Calculated values for Einstein Telescope should be treated with caution due to this uncertainty.

 To estimate the distance at which a particular detector configuration can observe different merging systems we use the BNS range.
-The 'BNS-range' of a detector is, by convention, the distance at which the detector can observe a binary neutron star coalescence (BNS) with masses $1.4 \mathrm{M_{\odot}} - 1.4 \mathrm{M_{\odot}}$ at an SNR of 8.
-The equivalent, conventional, 'BBH-range' for binary black hole mergers (BBH) is for two $30\,\mathrm{M_{\odot}}$ black holes at an SNR of 8.
-The mean BNS range for the first part of the third observing run, O3, were 108 Mpc and 135 Mpc for LIGO: Hanford and LIGO: Livingston respectively \cite{abbott2020gwtc}.
+By convention, the BNS range of a detector is the distance at which the detector can observe a binary neutron star coalescence with masses $1.4 \mathrm{M_{\odot}} - 1.4 \mathrm{M_{\odot}}$ at an SNR of 8.
+The equivalent for binary black hole mergers is for two $30\,\mathrm{M_{\odot}}$ black holes at an SNR of 8.
+The mean BNS range for the first part of the third observing run, O3, were $108\,\mathrm{Mpc}$ and $135\,\mathrm{Mpc}$ for LIGO: Hanford and LIGO: Livingston respectively \cite{abbott2021gwtc}.
 Estimates of the BBH range, prior to the start of O3, indicate it should have been in the range $990 - 1200\,\mathrm{Mpc}$ \cite{abbott2020prospects}.

-\subsection{Probability of Overlapping BBH Mergers}
+\subsection{Probability of overlapping BBH mergers}

-The rates and populations paper from the second gravitational wave transient catalogue produced by the LVK collaboration estimated the rate of BBH mergers from the events it observed at: $\mathrm{R_{BBH}}\,=\,23.9^{+14.9}_{-8.6}\,\mathrm{Gpc}^{-3}\mathrm{yr}^{-1}$\cite{abbott2020population}.
+The rates and populations paper from the second gravitational wave transient catalogue produced by the LVK collaboration estimated the rate of BBH mergers from the events it observed at: $\mathcal{R}_{\mathrm{BBH}}\,=\,23.9^{+14.9}_{-8.6}\,\mathrm{Gpc}^{-3}\mathrm{yr}^{-1}$\cite{abbott2021population}.

-The increasing sample of observed BBH mergers allows for the rate of merger to be calculated as a function of the systems component masses \cite{abbott2020population}.
-We used publicly available data \cite{ligo2020randp} to draw a sample of merging systems with known component masses, this distribution is described in detail in fig 19 of \cite{abbott2020population}.
-From this sample of events we can calculate the average period over which a BBH merger will be visible to aLIGO detectors.
-We assumed a low frequency cut off of $20\,\mathrm{Hz}$ for this calculation.